 New-Student Information

-The 2024–25 Free Application for Federal Student Aid (FAFSA®) form is now available.
+Applying for Federal Student Aid (FAFSA®)

 What is the FAFSA: The Free Application for Federal Student Aid (FAFSA) is the official form that you use to apply for financial assistance to help pay for college.
 The FAFSA asks a series of questions about income, assets and other factors, which is then shared with the colleges you’re applying to.
 The information you supply on the FAFSA determines what type(s) of aid you may qualify for.